oracle/odpi/doc/src/functions/dpiSodaDb.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **db** [IN] -- a reference to the database in which the SODA document is going to be inserted or replaced.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **key** [IN] -- the key used to identify this document, or NULL if a key